LivingWithHippos/blog-android/pages/01.home/03.Views/progressbar-svg-databinding/03._content/simple.md

 [center] ![determinate progress bar result](progressbar_determinate_shape.webm?resize=400) [/center]

-As you can see from the video, we need to be careful of the vectors' shape, here we had extra margin.
+As you can see from the video, we need to be careful of the vectors' shape, here we had an extra margin.

 [details="Complete extension list"]